15 beautiful beaches on the Camino de Santiago

-Feeling the cool sand beneath your feet after a stage is one of those simple pleasures only the coastal variants of the Camino de Santiago can offer.
-The Atlantic and Cantabrian seas provide iodine for tired muscles, vast horizons for the mind, and sunsets that linger in your memory.
-If you’re planning to walk the Camino in summer, we’ve prepared this guide—route by route and beach by beach—so you know exactly where to take a dip without straying (too far) from the scallop shell and yellow arrow.
+Feeling the cool sand beneath your feet after a stage is one of those pleasures that only the coastal variants of the Camino de Santiago offer.
+The Atlantic and the Cantabrian gift you iodine for tired muscles, immense horizons for the mind, and sunsets that etch themselves in memory.
+If you are going to walk the Camino in summer, we have prepared this guide —route by route and beach by beach— so you know where to dive in without straying (too much) from the shell and yellow arrow.

-The beach landscapes of the Camino are yet another reason to walk it
+The beach landscapes of the Camino are another ingredient for your journey

-The Camino de Santiago has a thousand faces… and many of them come with sea views.
-But be warned, not all Camino routes offer sand and sea air.
-The French Way, for example—the most popular route—is an inland journey all the way.
-No beach here!
-But it does offer rivers, natural pools, and swimming holes that are just as refreshing.
+The Camino de Santiago has a thousand faces… and many of them with sea views.
+But beware, not all Jacobean routes gift you sand and salt.
+The French Way, for example, the most popular of all, goes from inland to inland —¡oh dear, there’s no beach here!— although in return it offers rivers, pools, and even natural swimming holes where a good dip is also appreciated.

-However, if you love walking with the sound of the waves nearby, breathing Atlantic or Cantabrian breeze and enjoying a revitalising swim after each stage, then the coast is calling.
-The selection of beaches along the Camino de Santiago is vast, with hundreds of kilometres of coastal trail.
-We’ve selected three beaches per route—those that combine beautiful scenery, useful services, and are not too far off the path.
-Pack your flip-flops, quick-dry towel and get ready for a refreshing break along the coastal Jacobean routes!
+However, if your preference is to walk with the sound of the waves nearby, breathe in the Atlantic and Cantabrian breeze, and take a refreshing bath after each stage, then the coast is for you.
+The repertoire of beaches on the Camino de Santiago is very extensive, as we are talking about hundreds of kilometers of pilgrim coast.
+Thus, we will provide you with a selection of 3 beaches per route, those that combine scenery and services, and are not too far off the beaten path.
+Prepare your flip-flops, light towel, and let’s go for that refreshing bath along the coastal Jacobean routes!

 Our selection of beaches on the Camino de Santiago